 UNC Kenan-Flagler’s online MBA program was designed by a world-class research faculty to provide students with a global organizational perspective.
 Through MBA@UNC, military students will gain expertise in functional areas such as global marketing strategy, corporate finance and data analytics.
 After successfully completing the program, they can harness their leadership experience and business knowledge to excel in the civilian workforce.

 Are you ready to reach the next level of your career?
-Download our brochure today to learn how MBA@UNC connects you with the right skills and the right people to help you advance.
+Request information today to learn how MBA@UNC connects you with the right skills and the right people to help you advance.

 Military-Friendly and Committed to Serving Students

 UNC Kenan-Flagler is dedicated to helping veterans take their skills as leaders to the next level.
 Veterans represent a significant percentage of our enrolled MBA@UNC students, hailing from every branch of the military as well as Foreign Service.

 MBA@UNC makes it possible to earn an MBA from a top-ranked business school, no matter where students currently reside, without having to relocate or disrupt their current lifestyle.
 In addition to a superior education and an immersive academic experience, UNC Kenan-Flagler waives the application fee for applicants who serve or have served.